Randal Pinkett: Politics

 In July 2006, Pinkett served as a co-chairman of the transition team of newly elected Newark, New Jersey Mayor Cory Booker.

 On July 14, 2009, it was reported by a number of sources that Pinkett had emerged as the frontrunner to be New Jersey Governor Jon Corzine's selection for lieutenant governor in the 2009 Gubernatorial election.
 Some reports indicated an announcement would be made on Thursday, July 16.
 However, no announcement took place, and criticism appeared in the media and from some political leaders regarding Corzine's potential selection of a running mate with no experience in public office.
 Later in the week, news reports indicated Pinkett's selection was less likely and that other front runners had emerged, due at least in part to public criticism of the idea of a political newcomer as the Governor's running mate.
 On July 24, Corzine selected State Senator Loretta Weinberg.
 In 2009, Pinkett was the chair of the State Democratic Committee's Yes We Can 2.0; its name based on Barack Obama's campaign slogan, it sought to turn out newly registered voters from the 2008 presidential election for the gubernatorial election.

 Personal life

-According to his website, Pinkett was an academic All-American at Rutgers.
-He was named a member of the 1993 USA TODAY All-USA Academic Team and Pinkett was a member of the Cap and Skull organization.
-He served as President of MEET, the Rutgers Chapter of the National Society of Black Engineers, and was the captain of the Rutgers varsity men's track and field team, competing both as a high jumper and long jumper.
-In 1993, Pinkett was named Arthur Ashe Jr. Sports Scholar by Diverse: Issues in Higher Education.
-Additionally, he was the 1994 male Walter Byers Scholarship winner as the NCAA's top scholar athlete.
-Pinkett is a member of Alpha Phi Alpha fraternity.
+Pinkett is married to Natasha Williams-Pinkett, and the couple have four children.

+The family resides in Dayton, New Jersey.

+Pinkett is a member of Alpha Phi Alpha fraternity, Theta Psi Lambda Chapter.